RadarVisuals/RADAR/full_codebase_dump.md

 import EffectsPanel from '../Panels/EffectsPanel';
 import Crossfader from './Crossfader';
 import WorkspaceSelectorDots from './WorkspaceSelectorDots';
-import IndustrialPanel from '../Panels/IndustrialPanel'; // --- NEW IMPORT ---
+import IndustrialPanel from '../Panels/IndustrialPanel';

-import { useWorkspaceContext } from '../../context/WorkspaceContext';
+import { useSetManagementState, useProfileSessionState } from '../../hooks/configSelectors';
 import { useVisualEngineContext } from '../../context/VisualEngineContext';
 import { useNotificationContext } from '../../context/NotificationContext';
-import { useUserSession } from '../../context/UserSessionContext';

 import { useToast } from '../../context/ToastContext';
 import { ForwardIcon as SequencerIcon } from '@heroicons/react/24/outline';